pblaney/mgp1000/README.md

 	--svaba                        [str]  Indicates whether or not to use this tool
 	                                      Available: off, on
 	                                      Default: on
-	--gridss                       [str]  Indicates whether or not to use this tool
+	--delly                        [str]  Indicates whether or not to use this tool
 	                                      Available: off, on
 	                                      Default: on